vmstio/docs/content/infrastructure/backups.md

 We have a customized container image available from both Docker and GitHub container registries used for backup purposes.
 This image is designed for backup, replication and maintenance of container based Mastodon implementations.
-It includes rclone, Postgres and Redis utilities.
+It includes rclone, PostgreSQL and Redis utilities.

 - The version tags for the image represent the version of rclone used.
 - The image is based on Debian 11.
-- Postgres utilities are based on version 15.
+- PostgreSQL utilities are based on version 15.
 - Redis utilities are based on version 7.

 There are `/root/backups` and `/root/scripts` directories suitable for mounting and processing relevant files.